gruenes-brett/community-calendar/README.md

-# Events Calendar Wordpress Plugin
+# Community Calendar Wordpress Plugin

 The purpose of this plugin is to provide a straight-forward way of displaying a calendar with public events.
 Users may submit events and have